Waverly Woods Cup Points System 2019

 Description

-Individual format where golfers earn points based on their net score each week, similar to the fedex cup.
+Individual 9-hole format where golfers earn points based on their net score each week, similar to the fedex cup.
+The points breakdown is as follows:

 Holes